sd2020spring/DepthProject-jackie-rohil/README.md

 ## Implementation
 **TODO**: Add details about the program architecture.
 Also add program snippets and descriptions of what they do (image filtration, contour capture).

-Here is a flow diagram or our setup that gives an overview of the different steps that the program must take in order to run the game.
+Here is a flow diagram of our setup that gives an overview of the different steps that the program must take in order to run the game.
 ![Flow Diagram](https://github.com/sd2020spring/DepthProject-jackie-rohil/blob/master/System%20Diagram.jpg)

 ## See It in Action!